dependents/node-dependency-tree/README.md

 var dependencyTree = require('dependency-tree');

-// Returns a dependency tree object for the given file var tree = dependencyTree('path/to/a/file', 'path/to/all/files');
+// Returns a dependency tree object for the given file var tree = dependencyTree({
+  filename: 'path/to/a/file',
+  root: 'path/to/all/files'
+});

 // Returns a post-order traversal (list form) of the tree with duplicate sub-trees pruned.
-// This is useful for bundling source files, because the list gives the concatenation order. var list = dependencyTree.toList('path/to/a/file', 'path/to/all/files');
+// This is useful for bundling source files, because the list gives the concatenation order. var list = dependencyTree.toList({
+  filename: 'path/to/a/file',
+  root: 'path/to/all/files'
+});
 ```

 * Works for JS (AMD, CommonJS, ES6 modules) and CSS preprocessors (Sass, Stylus); basically, any filetype supported by [Precinct](https://github.com/mrjoelkemp/node-precinct).
+  - For CommonJS modules, 3rd party dependencies (npm installed dependencies) are included in the tree by default
+  - Dependency path resolutions are handled by [filing-cabinet](https://github.com/mrjoelkemp/node-filing-cabinet)
 * All core Node modules (assert, path, fs, etc) are removed from the dependency list by default

 The object form is a mapping of the dependency tree to the filesystem –